-Solar panel modules come in different types, some being solid or flexible, and using different materials.
+Solar panel modules come in different types, some being solid or flexible and using different materials.
 It can sometimes be challenging to make a choice.
-The Solar Sizing Calculator from Renogy will help you define your needs and therefore you’ll be able to better choose which solar system you should go for.
+The Solar Calculator by Renogy is a great tool; don’t hesitate to try it to understand your consumption better.
+It will help you define your needs, and therefore you’ll be able to choose better which solar system you should go for.

-The same can situation applies when you need to choose your battery.
-Your final selection will be determined by the amount of power your need and the quantity of sun available in your area on average.
+The same situation applies when you need to choose your battery.
+Your final choice will be determined by the amount of power you need and the average amount of sun available in your area.

 l recommend getting a solar controller rated for the total wattage and amperage you will have running through your system.
 The solar controller can make or break the solar installation.

 You can also calculate the number of panels you’ll need with the following formula:

 - Battery Ah x Battery Voltage = Watt Hours

 - Watt-Hours / Hours Of Sunlight You Get A Day = Total Watts Of Solar Panels You Require – you can choose between having one solar of this wattage or several smaller panels.